-PREFACE: Do not run your jobs or heavy applications such as MATLAB or Mathematica on the NX server itself.
+Do not run your jobs or heavy applications such as MATLAB or Mathematica on the NX server itself.
+Heavy apps may be killed automatically.
 Please use an interactive session or job for all applications and scripts beyond basic terminals, editors, etc. The NX servers are a shared resource.
 This will also help you avoid CentOS6/CentOS 7 incompatibilities.

 Many graphical applications will run fine with the X11 forwarding steps described above, especially if you are connected to the campus network.
 However, X11 is a very old protocol designed for local physical networks and so can become very slow when wireless signal is poor or when accessed from home.
 Also, when you disconnect from the network, there is no way to "suspend" your graphical session for later use.